-In this Fund update, Kevin Earley, lead manager of the Mairs & Power Balanced Fund, and Brent Miller, co-manager, discuss the Fund’s returns, drivers of performance in 2024, and what to look for in 2025.
-This was recorded on January 27, 2025.
+In this Fund update, Kevin Earley, lead manager of the Mairs & Power Balanced Fund, and Brent Miller, co-manager, discuss the Fund’s returns, drivers of performance so far in 2025, and what to look for during the rest of the year.
+This was recorded on July 24, 2025.

 Executive Summary